DaveCaulfield/everything-but-the-gluten/README.md

 ### Colour scheme

-- Adobe color was used to extract the background colour #E9F0F2 from a background image used in the site.
+- Adobe colour was used to extract the background colour #E9F0F2 from a background image used in the site.
 - #E9F0F2 is also used as the background colour for the navbar and footer giving a an uncluttered and neutral feel to the site.

 ![colour](README/assets/color.png)

 - The background image is used on the add recipe form page and update recipe form page.
 - Only the background colour #E9F0F2 is used on the recipe display pages to allow the recipes to stand out to the user.

 - The font colour used is bootstraps secondary grey	#6C757D